conan-io/docs/versioning/lockfiles/introduction.rst

 That doesn't mean that a lockfile cannot evolve at all.
-Using the ``--lockfile`` argument, we are able to create ``pkgb/0.1@user/testing`` guaranteeing it is being created depending on ``pkga/0.1@user/testing``, and if we use the ``--lockfile-out`` argument, we can obtain an updated version of the lockfile:
+Using the ``--lockfile`` argument, we are able to create ``pkgb/0.1@user/testing`` guaranteeing it is being created depending on ``pkga/0.1@user/testing``, and if we use the :command:`--lockfile-out` argument, we can obtain an updated version of the lockfile:

 .. code-block:: bash